GMLC-TDC/HELICS/docs/user-guide/simulator_integration.md

   grantedtime = h.helicsFederateRequestTime (fed, time)
   ```

   Assuming any necessary calculations have been completed, the federate requests a simulated time.
 This time is determined by the nature of the simulator and generally represents the maximum time over which, in none of the inputs of the simulator change, no new outputs would need to be calculated.
-For simulators with fixed a fixed time step, the time requested will be the next time step.
+For simulators with fixed a fixed time-step, the time requested will be the next time-step.
 (For these types of simulators, it's a good idea to [set the "uninterruptible" flag](./timing.md) as well, just to keep the simulator on these intervals.)

   For other types of simulators, controller for example, you may want to change an output every time an input changes, but never any other time.
 In these cases, you can make the time request of `maxTime`; this is the end of the simulation time and thus the federate will do nothing until a new input value changes and the federate is granted that time.
 (In this case, you would want to make sure the "uninterruptible" flag was NOT set so that the federate is woken up on these input changes.)